-REPORT REFERENCE NO. RC/21/1 MEETING RESC RESOURCES COMMITTEE DATE OF MEETING 10 FE BRUA ARY 2021 SUBJECT OF REPORT 2021- 22 RE VENUE BUDGET AND COUNCIL TAX LEVELS LEAD OFFICER Director of Finance and Resourcing (Treasurer) and Chief Fire Officer RECOMMENDATIONS (a) that the Committee considers the contents of this report in order to make a recommendation to the Fire Authority budget meeting that either: (i) that the level of council tax in 2021-22 for a Band D property be set at £88.24, as outlined in Option A in this report, representing no increase over 2020-21, and that accordingly a Net Revenue Budget Requirement for 2021-22 of £73,149,800 be approved; OR (ii) that the level of council tax in 2021-22 for a Band D property be set at £90.00, as outlined in Option B in this report, representing a 1.99% increase over 2020-21, and that accordingly a Net Revenue Budget Requirement for 2021-22 of £74,222,400 be approved; (b) that, as a consequence of the decisions at (a) above: (i) the tax base for payment purposes and the precept required from each billing authority for payment of total precept of £53,777,027 (Option A) OR £54,849,642 (Option B), as detailed on Page 2 of the respective budget booklet, be approved; (ii) the council tax for each property bands A to H associated with the total precept as detailed in the respective budget booklet, be approved; and (iii) that the Treasurer's 'Statement of the Robustness of the Budget Estimates and the Adequacy of the Authority Reserve Balances', as set out at Appendix B to this report, be endorsed.
+REPORT REFERENCE NO. DSFRA/21/3 MEETING DEVON & SOMERSET FIRE & RESCUE AUTHORITY (Budget Meeting) DATE OF MEETING 19 FEBRUARY 2021 SUBJECT OF REPORT 2021-22 REVENUE BUDGET AND COUNCIL TAX LEVELS LEAD OFFICER Director of Finance and Resourcing (Treasurer) and Chief Fire Officer RECOMMENDATIONS That, as recommended by the Resources Committee at its budget meeting held on 10 February 2021 (Minute RC/38 refers), the Authority approves: (a). that the level of council tax in 2021-22 for a Band D property be set at £90.00, as outlined in Option B in this report, representing a 1.99% increase over 2020-21, and that accordingly a Net Revenue Budget Requirement for 2021-22 of £74,222,400; and (b). that, as a consequence of the decisions at (a) above: (i) the tax base for payment purposes and the precept required from each billing authority for payment of total precept £54,849,642 (Option B), as detailed on Page 2 of the respective budget booklet; (ii) the council tax for each property bands A to H associated with the total precept as detailed in the respective budget booklet; (c). that £0.415m of funding is made available to fund an additional 12 development firefighter posts; (d). that the Treasurer's 'Statement of the Robustness of the Budget Estimates and the Adequacy of the Authority Reserve Balances', as set out at Appendix B to this report, be endorsed.

-(c) that, if Option B is agreed, the Authority considers as outlined in paragraphs 3.8 to 3.9 of this report: (i) that £0.415m of funding is made available to fund an additional 12 development firefighter posts; OR (ii) that the requirement to transfer in from the budget smoothing reserve be reduced by £0.415m.
 EXECUTIVE SUMMARY It is a legislative requirement that the Authority sets a level of revenue budget and Council Tax for the forthcoming financial year by the 1 March each year.
 The Secretary of State has announced that the Council Tax threshold to be applied in 2021-22 that would trigger a requirement to hold a Council Tax referendum is to be 2.0%.
 This report considers potential options A and B below for Council Tax in 2021-22: OPTION A - Freeze Council Tax at 2020-21 level (£88.24 for a Band D Property).
-OPTION B - Increase Council Tax by 1.99% above 2020-21 (increase of £1.74 pa to £90.00 for Band D Property).
-The Committee is asked to consider the implications associated with each option, with a view to making a recommendation of one option to the full Authority budget meeting on 19 February 2021.
+OPTION B - Increase Council Tax by 1.99% above 2020-21

+(increase of £1.74 pa to £90.00 for Band D Property).
+The Authority is asked to consider the implications associated with each option, with a view approving the recommendation made by the Resources Committee at its budget meeting held on 10 February 2021.
 RESOURCE IMPLICATIONS As indicated in the report.
 EQUALITY IMPACT ASSESSMENT Not applicable.
 APPENDICES A. Core Net Revenue Budget Requirement 2021-22.
 B. Revenue budget by directorate C. Statement of the Robustness of the Budget Estimates and the Adequacy of the Authority Reserves and Balances.
 D. DSFRA response to the Department of Communities and Local Government consultation document "Local Government Finance Settlement - Technical Consultation Paper".
 E. DJS Report on Precept Consultation for 2021-22 Revenue Budget F. Report on Precept Consultation via Social Media BACKGROUND PAPERS Nil.